Xardas0327/Learning2DEngine/Documentations/Breakout.md

 ## License:
 Breakout © 2024 by Zsolt Sziráczki is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/?ref=chooser-v1)

+## Control
+- Start: Press Enter
+- Close Window: Press Esc or use your mouse.
+- Select Map: Press W and S
+- Player control: Press A and D
+- Shooting the ball: Press Space

 ## Assets:
 The assets files came from learnopengl tutorial.